Skip to Content

 • Clicking takes you to the last record in the dataset/scenario.

-• By clicking the button, you specify to include Not-Observable Nodes for inference, even though Not-Observable Nodes are normally excluded from inference.
+• Click the button to include Not-Observable Nodes for inference, even though they are normally excluded.

 • If you are using an Evidence Scenario File for inference, you can select a specific scenario by right-clicking on the counter box in the control panel.
-A drop-down list shows all the available scenarios in the Evidence Scenario File.
+A dropdown list shows all available scenarios in the Evidence Scenario File.

 • If you scroll through the records associated with a predictive Bayesian network model featuring a Target Node, you can compare the observed states of the Target Node with the states inferred or predicted by the model.